Cary Personal Injury Lawyers

 While it is difficult to discuss all the types of personal injuries that can occur, some of the most common types include, but are not limited to, the following:

-- Auto Collisions and Commercial Trucking Accidents: Our team of legal experts will seek full compensation for damages and injuries that you sustained in a motor vehicle accident.
+- Car Accidents and Commercial Trucking Accidents: Our team of legal experts will seek full compensation for damages and injuries that you sustained in a truck accident, auto accident, motorcycle accident, or other motor vehicle accident.
 These types of accidents may include rear-end collisions, head-on accidents, intersection accidents, driving left of center accidents, stop sign and red-light collisions, accidents resulting from talking or texting while driving, accidents involving speeding, and collisions caused by drunk driving.

 - Premises Liability: Property owners are required by law to maintain safe premises for the people who are on their property.
 This includes protecting them from conditions that may be unsafe and providing warning about any hazards.
 A common type of premises liability lawsuit is a slip and fall accident.
 This can be caused by slippery floors, cracked flooring or sidewalks, hazardous stairs, and missing handrails.
 Other types of premises liability could be falling ceilings, icy or snowy sidewalks, trip hazards, and falling objects.
 Sometimes injuries are a result of inadequate security.
 If the security of a facility is not reasonably adequate, the landowner may be liable for resulting injuries.